How to establish a good reward system for kids

 In order for the reward system to be effective, parents must closely stick to the plan and follow through with the child’s actions and reward.
 This can take a lot of time, energy, and patience to achieve.

-No matter the age, most kids enjoy receiving them and being praised for their efforts.
+No matter the age, most kids enjoy receiving rewards and being praised for their efforts.

 Through regular assessment, reviews, and lots of patience, your child should understand better and succeed!